nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 This compact C structure representation is meant to function as a microlanguage, which is compiled down into a bitstring that can be tuned using various optimization methods, either in bitstring form or C struct form.
+This compact form is a deliberate design decision to make tuning easy and efficient through various machine learning optimization mechanisms (such as gradient descent, GAs, or GANs).
 The event driven, self-contained nature of this framework is also meant to make simulation both expedient and rigorously reproducible.

 The following sections cover the details of the engineering steps to write, test, and deploy a padding machine, as well as how to extend the framework to